euler-xyz/reward-streams/README.md

 ## Known limitations

-1. **Epoch duration may not be shorter than 7 days**: This limitation is in place to ensure the stability and efficiency of the distribution system.
+1. **Epoch duration may not be shorter than 1 week and longer than 10 weeks**: This limitation is in place to ensure the stability and efficiency of the distribution system.
 The longer the epoch, the more gas efficient the distribution is.
 2. **New reward stream may start at most 5 epochs ahead and be at most 25 epochs long**: This limitation is in place not to register distribution too far in the future and lasting for too long.
 3. **A user may have at most 5 rewards enabled at a time for a given rewarded token**: This limitation is in place to prevent users from enabling an excessive number of rewards, which could lead to increased gas costs and potential system instability.
 4. **During its lifetime, a distributor may distribute at most `type(uint160).max / 2e19` units of a reward token per rewarded token**: This limitation is in place not to allow accumulator overflow.